MikeiLL/mz-mindbody-api/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 2.4 =
+New shortcode, event_limit to display limited number of events.

 = 2.3.8 =
 Now you can display Events (Enrollments) as a list with Modal Popup showing details.